 The Boston Mass Timber Accelerator program will competitively select up to ten active private development projects for funding and technical assistance.
 With the technical support of the WoodWorks team, the selected development teams will explore the benefits and assess the feasibility of incorporating mass timber structural building materials and practices into their building projects.

 The Boston Mass Timber Accelerator program has been made possible by the support and partnership of the USDA Forest Service, the Softwood Lumber Board, the ClimateWorks Foundation, and the Boston Society for Architecture.
-Program materials and application will be available on September 30, 2021.
-An information session will be held at 12 noon on October 19, 2021.
-Applications are due by November 19, 2021.

 If you are interested in participating in the discussion please sign up for our Neighborhood Email updates.
 If you have specific Mass Timber Accelerator or Zero Net Carbon Building Zoning questions please reach out to John Dalzell ([email protected]).